 Writing a will is an important part of creating a financial and estate plan.
 A will allows you to specify how you want your assets to be distributed among your heirs after you pass away.
 You can also use a will to name a legal guardian for your minor children.
-But what happens if you need to change the terms of your will?
-That’s where a codicil can help.
+But if you need to change the terms of your will, a codicil can help.
 There are different reasons for adding a codicil to an existing will.
 It’s important to understand when you might need one and how to add it.
+If you want help with your estate plan, consider speaking with a financial advisor.

 A codicil is simply a way to modify the terms of an existing will.
 You can use a codicil to change part of your will without having to rewrite the will in its entirety.
 For example, you can revoke certain terms of your original will or add new parts to it, depending on what’s changed with your financial situation.